g1mendoza/cse15l-lab-reports/labOne.md

 ![Image](https://github.com/g1mendoza/cse15l-lab-reports/blob/457e21f7a5674797f1f9bd74b9dafe0b44ec24af/Screen%20Shot%202023-04-10%20at%206.26.51%20PM.png)

 These are some of the expected outcomes from the comands since there are no actual files that we are referencing to.
+Good practice would be to test them not only from this account but from our computer using the regular terminal.

+*The End*